SagaLGIT/tech-bootcamp-ws/README.md

   Scalability: Permits scaling of specific layers to accommodate changing requirements.

 # 1 Configurations
+The file `.env.sample` shows an example of what your `.env` file should look like when you are done with the configurations.
+But for now, focus on the `.env` file.
 ## 1.0 Configure your personal OMDB API key and the URL
 Set the omdb url and your personal api key from 0.1 in the [.env](.env) file.
 ```markdown